 Saturday 21 May 2016:

-Admission is FREE to the WRITERS' CAFE & POP-UP BOOK SHOP event organised by the Chalfont St Giles & Jordans Literary Festival.
-8 Authors will be at The Reading Room, Chalfont St Giles, to chat informally to visitors on how to get inspired, get writing and get published.
+Admission is FREE to the WRITERS’ CAFE & POP-UP BOOK SHOP event organised by the Chalfont St Giles & Jordans Literary Festival.
+I and 7 fellow authors will be at The Reading Room, Chalfont St Giles, to chat informally to visitors on how to get inspired, get writing and get published.
 Teas, Coffees & delicious home-made cakes on sale and lots of books to browse while you sip.
 See you there.

 Saturday 16 April 2016:

 A most enjoyable day was had by all at the DOWNLEY LITERARY FESTIVAL, Bucks.
 The speakers were No 1 bestselling author Elizabeth Buchan; writer, editor & literary agent Jemima Hunt, hugely succesful short story scribe Tracy Baines and ‘Frost Magazine’ editor and ace blogger Catherine Balavage.
 All proceeds went to the charity for wounded ex-servicemen WORDS FOR THE WOUNDED.